MeshInspector/.github/profile/README.md

  - Intersection
    - Intersection of a ray with a mesh,
    - Intersection of a plane with a mesh, result is a contour,
-   - Finding a contour representing intersection of two meshes, meshes remain unchanged,
+   - Finding a contour representing the intersection of two meshes, meshes remain unchanged,
  - Distance
    - Distance from a point to a mesh,
    - Minimal distance between two meshes,